pwcremin/pwcremin.github.io/_posts/2015-09-18-ionic-mobile.markdown

 </form>
 {% endhighlight %}

-We need to add 2 more packages to our server; Multer for file uploads, and the Watson Developer Cloud for Visual Recognition.
+We need to add 2 more packages to our server; formidable for file uploads, and the Watson Developer Cloud for Visual Recognition.
 Update your package.json with this

 {% highlight json %}